Relativistic Maxwell-Bloch Equations with Applications to Astrophysics: Theory

 where we set $\boldsymbol{\epsilon}_d=\boldsymbol{\epsilon}_d'$ for simplicity.
 The envelopes $\hat{E}^\pm$ and $\hat{P}_v^{\prime\pm}$ vary over temporal and spatial scales much longer than $\omega^{-1}$ and $k^{-1}$ (with $k=\omega/c$), respectively.
 The radiation frequency in the observer's frame $\omega$ is related to the Bohr frequency (in the rest frame) by the Doppler relation

 Equations (\ref{eq:1stMBE})-(\ref{eq:3rdMBE}) are the final form of MBEs that we will use for the numerical analyses in the following sections.
+Being one-dimensional in nature, the relativistic MBEs lend themselves well to the study of the propagation or evolution of an electromagnetic field of the type given in equation (\ref{eq:SVEA_E}) within a gas.
+Furthermore, because we expect coherence, and that coherence in radiation cannot exist over an arbitrary large volume, an MBE analysis is then equivalent to restricting ourselves to a long cylindrical system constrained to a Fresnel number of unity, i.e., $F=A'/\lambda'L'=1$, with $\lambda'$ the radiation wavelength, and $L'$ and $A'$ the length and cross-section of the cylinder, respectively.
+The outgoing radiation field will then be limited to an extremely small solid angle $\sim \lambda'/L'$ by such geometry, since $L'\gg \sqrt{A'}\gg\lambda'$, which allows us to focus on coherent emission along the $z$-axis and neglect off-axis spontaneous emission \citep{Gross1982}.

 It is also worth highlighting the differences between the standard and relativistic MBEs here.
-While the quantities in standard MBEs are all defined in the same reference frame, in relativistic MBEs, the population density difference and polarization are rest frame quantities, whereas the electric field is measured in the observer's frame.
+While the quantities in standard MBEs are all defined in the same reference frame, in relativistic MBEs, as previously stated, the population density difference and polarization are rest frame quantities, whereas the electric field is measured in the observer's frame.
 The timescales, as seen by the observer, are Lorentz transformed from their rest frame counterparts (see Sec.~\ref{sec:linear} below).
 The population inversion and polarization pumps are a hybrid of quantities from both the rest and observer's frames.
 Their detailed definition will be found in Sec.~\ref{sec:results}.
-This hybrid form of MBEs gives us the advantage that the dipole moment, which is well defined in the rest frame, can be used as is and need not be relativistically transformed.
 Finally, the most prominent relativistic correction is reflected by the factor of $\gamma\sqrt{\left(1-\beta\right)/\left(1+\beta\right)}$ in equation (\ref{eq:3rdMBE}).

 From now on, the operator ``hat'' notation (e.g., $\hat{E}_p$) will be omitted as we apply a mean-field approach and replace the operators by their classical counterparts \citep{Gross1982}.
 We further remove the subscript $v$ since we assume that uniform pumps $\Lambda_{n'}$ and $\Lambda_{P'}$ are applied to all channels.
 Unless otherwise specified, we consider the velocity channel at central velocity $v_0$, i.e., $\Delta v=0$.